gsass/gsass.site/content/portfolio.md

 ------

-## 2015 - Warby Parker: Full-stack and playing the full field
+## 2015 - Warby Parker: Full-stack engineering and dealing with scale

 In 2015, I moved to New York and started working at [Warby Parker](https://www.warbyparker.com).
-I was excited to take this job, and saw it as an ability to leverage my web application engineering skills as well as my industry knowledge of medical software.
+I hoped to leverage my web application engineering skills and knowledge of medical software, and learn more about the deploy/runtime infrastructure backing WSGI workers, databases, standalone microservices, etc.

-When I joined Warby Parker, the company was smaller than it is today, and the tech team was just beginning to develop specialist roles.
-This meant that over my first two years there, I would take on a variety of roles, ranging from front-end engineering for the company's web store to developing controller logic for allocation frames (another fun ETL project!).
-I really enjoyed the experience of scaling and modernizing our ecommerce features as the company grew to serve more customers, with a broader range of product, across more online and brick-and-mortar channels.
+When I joined Warby Parker, the tech team was just beginning to develop specialist roles.
+This meant that over my first two years there, I would take on a variety of roles, ranging from product galleries and seasonal landing pages to developing controller logic for allocation frames (another fun ETL project!).
+This work helped scale and modernize our ecommerce features as the company grew to serve more customers, with a broader range of product, across more online and brick-and-mortar channels.

-One project that stands out to me from this time was integrating Prescription Check, a telemedicine solution built as a proof of concept, into our business suite.
-I was charged with structurally improving this prototype medical application to ensure reliable production performance, whilst maintaining HIPAA compliance across all aspects of the service.
-I worked across the full application stack for this service: updating the React frontend and styling to follow company best practices, designing an API to coordinate two stateful systems (prescription approval and optical fulfillment controllers), and developed the first dashboards and metrics to ensure uptime and function for a complex multi-client process.
+One project that stands out to me from this time was productionizing our POC for remote optometry and integrating it with our business suite.
+I needed to ensure reliable production performance, whilst maintaining HIPAA compliance across all aspects of the service.
+I worked across the full application stack for this service: updating the layout, styling, and interactivity of our doctor portal, designing an API to coordinate two stateful systems (prescription approval and optical fulfillment controllers), and developed dashboards and metrics so we could observe the system and confirm we were meeting SLA.
 The work was technically grueling but paid off: we were able to automate 40+ hours of manual reconciliation and fulfillment overrides per week, while reducing approval and fulfillment times by close to a business day.

 ### Key Skills:
-- Frontend Engineering (React + Sass &ndash; no relation)
+- Frontend Engineering using Resct and the Dispatcher pattern
 - RESTful API design
 - Database Schema design and migration
 - ETL design